The true costs of coal

 We have been a leading voice urging utilities to consider the long-term economic benefits of retiring outdated plants and investing in cleaner and more cost-efficient technologies, such as energy efficiency, solar, and wind.
 As a result, carbon emissions from power generation in our region declined 50 percent since 2005.

 We continue to challenge rollbacks to air and water pollution regulations at the state and federal levels, strengthening environmental safeguards and their enforcement.
+At the federal level, we will work to support and implement EPA’s proposal for coal plants to cut up to 617 million metric tons of total carbon dioxide through 2042.
 And we remain committed to advocating for responsible, effective coal ash clean ups.
 As a result of SELC’s coal ash enforcement efforts, Southern utilities are now required or have committed to remove over 270 million tons of coal ash—including 70 percent of leaking, unlined pits covered under federal protections—to dry, lined storage away from our rivers, lakes and streams.
 These outcomes have not been achieved in any other region.